grybkom/NLP_Disaster_Tweets/README.md

 # Natural Language Processing of Disaster Tweets
-Classification of Disaster Tweets using Natural Language Processing (NLP)
+Classification of Tweets as Disaster or Non-disaster Related Using Natural Language Processing (NLP)
 ---

 ![disaster_keywords](https://github.com/user-attachments/assets/c1fc3a28-fffc-4259-8a93-09a901fe0501)